microsoft/JARVIS/README.md

   +  `standard` (RAM>40GB, ControlNet + Standard Pipelines)
   +  `full` (RAM>80GB, All registered models)

-On the personal laptop, we recommend the configuration of `inference_mode: huggingface `and `local_models: minimal`.
+On a personal laptop, we recommend the configuration of `inference_mode: huggingface `and `local_models: minimal`.
 However, due to the instability of remote Hugging Face Inference Endpoints, the services provided by expert models may be limited.

 ## Screenshots